varundmishra/gke-gateway-demo/README.md

 * A Google Cloud account that has VPC with proxy-only subnet and GKE API enabled

 ## Usage:
-Please refer to the `gateway.sh` file for commands used to run this demo.
+* Please refer to the `gateway.sh` file for commands used to run this demo.

+## Running Tests:
+* Please refer to the `gateway.sh` file for commands used to run tests.